Raghu Dakat

-Raghu Dakat (Note: রঘু ডাকাত, /bn/) is a 2025 Indian Bengali-language epic period folk action-adventure film written and directed by Dhrubo Banerjee.
+Raghu Dakat (/bn/) is a 2025 Indian Bengali-language epic period folk superhero film written and directed by Dhrubo Banerjee.
 Produced by Shrikant Mohta, Mahendra Soni, Gurupada Adhikari and Dev under the banners of Shree Venkatesh Films and Dev Entertainment Ventures, the film stars Dev himself in the titular role as a notorious 18th-century outlaw turned folk hero.
-It also features Anirban Bhattacharya, Sohini Sarkar, Idhika Paul and Roopa Ganguly in other pivotal roles.
+It also features Anirban Bhattacharya, Om Sahani, Sohini Sarkar, Idhika Paul and Roopa Ganguly in other pivotal roles.
 The film is a fictionalised tale set in the backdrop of the Indigo revolt (1859–1860), during colonial unrest in Bengal.

 Banerjee conceptualised the film by reimagining the life and legends of Raghab Dutta, who later turned into Raghu Dakat as a formidable force uniting to battle British colonial rule.
 Announced in November 2021, the film was stalled in the development phase for four years and later reannounced in December 2024.
 It marks Banerjee's collaborations with Dev and Bhattacharya for the second and fourth time respectively.
 It also pairs Dev and Paul for the second time.
 Principal photography commenced in January 2025, primarily in Purba Bardhaman and Jharkhand.
 The music has been composed by Rathijit Bhattacharjee and Nilayan Chatterjee, the background score is done by Rathijit Bhattacharjee did the background score while the cinematography and editing were handled by Soumik Halder and MD.
 Kalam respectively.

 Raghu Dakat released in the theatres on 25 September 2025, coinciding with Durga Puja.
+The film received positive reviews from critics and became a commercial success at the box office.
+It emerged as the second highest-grossing Bengali film of 2025.

 Plot

-Set in Bengal during the decades following the Sepoy Mutiny, the film opens with a vivid portrayal of the severe hardships faced by peasants, who are forced off their lands and subjected to heavy taxation and brutal coercion.
-Amidst this backdrop of despair, Raghu rises as a bandit leader, beginning each raid with prayers to Goddess Kali.
-Leading a committed group of followers, including his devoted companion Gunja and the wise Dakat Ma, Raghu targets landlords and indigo planters, stealing from them to redistribute wealth among the impoverished and to challenge the oppressive spread of indigo farming.

-Raghu's primary adversary is the ruthless zamindar Ahindra Barman of Rudrapur, a collaborator with British authorities whose actions led to the execution of Raghu’s father.
-As Ahindra conspires with colonial officers to crush Raghu’s rebellion, the narrative explores Raghu’s personal relationships, highlighting Gunja’s deep affection for him and his tumultuous feelings for Saudamini, which adds emotional conflict.
-When Ahindra’s schemes dismantle Raghu’s stronghold and lead to the loss of Dakhat Ma, Raghu faces devastating personal challenges.
-Nonetheless, the story chronicles his journey to rise again, seek vengeance for his mother's death, and persist in his fight against oppression—transforming him into a figure both feared and revered, emblematic of the resistance of Bengal’s marginalized peasants..
+Set in Bengal during the decades following the Sepoy Mutiny, the film begins with an aged Damru narrating events to villagers gathered by torchlight.
+He describes how British indigo planters, supported by local landlords, force peasants into exploitative contracts, sometimes using the peasants’ bloodied fingerprints as signatures.
+When a farmer refuses to comply, British officer Duncan orders a public hanging to intimidate the villagers.